On the Fairness of Additive Welfarist Rules: Real-Valued Instances

 Now, since $\min \{a, b\} = a \leq \min \{c_2, d_2\}$ and $ab < c_2d_2$, {\condrealnormtwo} implies that $f(a) + f(b) < f(c_2) + f(d_2)$.
 On the other hand, since $\mathcal{A}$ is chosen by the additive welfarist rule with $f$, we have $\sum_{i=1}^2 f(u_i(A_i)) \geq \sum_{i=1}^2 f(u_i(B_{3-i}))$, where the right-hand side of the inequality corresponds to the allocation $(B_2, B_1)$.
 Substituting in the respective values, we get $f(a) + f(b) \geq f(c_2) + f(d_2)$, a contradiction.

 Since we have reached a contradiction in both cases, we conclude that $\mathcal{A}$ is EF1. \end{proof}

-We show in \Cref{ap:real_normalized_two} that beyond the $p$-mean rules for $p \leq 0$, there are (infinitely many) other additive welfarist rules that guarantee EF1 for normalized instances with two agents, and provide some insights on the extent to which the additive welfarist rules with the modified logarithmic function $\lambda_c$ and the modified harmonic number $h_c$ can ensure EF1 for such instances.
+We show in Appendix~\ref{ap:real_normalized_two} that beyond the $p$-mean rules for $p \leq 0$, there are (infinitely many) other additive welfarist rules that guarantee EF1 for normalized instances with two agents.
+In particular, any linear combination of $\varphi_p$---the function defining the $p$-mean rule---satisfies {\condrealnormtwo}, so the additive welfarist rule with such a function also guarantees EF1 for this class of instances.
+On the other hand, the additive welfarist rule with the modified logarithmic function $\lambda_c$ where $c > 0$ and the additive welfarist rule with the modified harmonic function $h_c$ where $c > -1$ do not guarantee EF1 for these instances.